badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 ## Utilisation

-Once you install CORA, it is auto-activated (it can take a few seconds, but you will not notice them).
+Once you install SmartTest, it is auto-activated (it can take a few seconds, but you will not notice them).

 Each time you select a method or a class.
 Two rules can be activated.